AaronTraas/Notes/Recipes/cocktails/Cafe-Colada.md

 ## Directions:

-- Add all ingredients to cocktail shaker.
-- Shake vigorously over ice.
-- Pour in glass.
-Top with ice.
-- Garnish with lime shell and mint sprig.

 1. Fill a tumbler two thirds with crushed or pebble ice
 2. Dry shake all wet ingredients.
 Pour into glass.
 3. Garnish with nutmeg